bandersnatch-io/zvote/README.md

 It can integrate with any voting system, and is capable of executing arbitrary code onchain.
 Each of its component is customizable and updatable, through any desired mechanism, including voting making DAO auto-upgradability possible.

 This modularity is achieved using Aleo's interoperability between programs.
-It leverages **`multi_token_support_program`** for interacting with governance tokens and managing treasury holdings.
+It leverages **`multi_token_support_programv1`** for interacting with governance tokens and managing treasury holdings.
 Additionally it also utilizes **[Aleo DCP](https://github.com/bandersnatch-io/aleo-dcp/blob/main/README.md)** to implement voting systems with private ongoing results.

 ## Concepts